ChapelR/custom-macros-for-sugarcube-2/readme.md

 ### Installation Guide

 To install these macros, all you need is the code.
-It is highly recommended that you stall the minified version (found in the `scripts/minified/` directory), as these versions will have improved performance.
+It is highly recommended that you install the minified version (found in the `scripts/minified/` directory), as these versions will have improved performance.
 You will only need the non-minified versions if you plan to edit the code in some way.

 To install these macros, you will need to be using the most recent version of SugarCube 2 in most cases, and this is almost never the version that comes with Twine 2.
 See [SugarCube's website](http://www.motoslave.net/sugarcube/2/#downloads) for updating / installation instructions.